 A validator middleware handler in light-4j to validate the signed token for the receiver

-For signed information exchange, it is simpler than the OAuth 2.0 security.
+Signed information exchange is simpler than OAuth 2.0 security.
 Only three light-oauth2 microservices are needed to fulfill the requirement.

 For the issuer to access the signing server to get the signed JWT, the issuer must have a valid client_id and client_secret pair to authenticate itself.
 The client service allows multiple clients to register themselves to get client_id/client_secret.
 If you only have one or two clients in your organization, you might just prepopulate the client(s) into the database during the deployment and avoid deploying this service.

-The signing endpoint is part of the token service which is responsible for issuing JWT token in the light-oauth2.
-Unlike JWT for security, the JWT for secure info exchange has a flexible structure to meet the different requirement from a different organization.
+The signing endpoint is part of the token service which is responsible for issuing JWT tokens in the light-oauth2.
+Unlike JWT for security, the JWT for secure info exchange has a flexible structure to meet the different requirements from a different organization.
 It also removed some of the mandatory fields from the security JWT to make it simpler.